Organizations and Users

 Please contact us if you have a requirement for an additional federated login provider.

-Kaleido requires you map each federated login identity to an email that has been registered against the Enterprise Organization in Kaleido.
+Kaleido requires you to map each federated login identity to an email that has been registered against the Enterprise Organization in Kaleido.

 Creating Enterprise Organizations